mredenti/modern-cmake/episodes/02-variables.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Learn about local variables.
+- Learn about local, cache and environment variables.
 - Understand that cached variables persist across runs.
-- Know how to glob, and why you might not do it.

 ::::::::::::::::::::::::::::::::::::::::::::::::::